mitotic/slidoc/docs/MORE.md

 > `this.qattributes`: question attributes objects (for question slides)

+> `this.slideData`: object shared amongst all plugins in this slide

+For question slides, the text following `Answer:` will be accessible as `this.qattributes.correct`.

 Use `this.randomNumber()` to generate uniform random number between 0 and 1.
 Use `this.randomNumber(min, max)` to pick equally probable integer values between min and max (inclusive).
 Using these random